rogerbarton/vr-modeling/docs/developer-guide/index.md

 2. Run `pip install -r docs/requirements.txt` from the root directory in a terminal (cmd on windows)

+    - You might have to restart for Sphinx to be found

 3. Re-run CMake, this will create two new targets, build these like the library

    - **Doxygen**: Creates standard doxygen html/xml files.
 View this at `<cmake build folder>/docs/doxygen/index.html`